joshmorgan1000/UTKH/README.md

 #### Explaining Wave-Particle Duality <a href="#explaining-wave-particle-duality"></a>
 - **Wave Behavior:** The wave-like properties of light arise from the oscillatory nature of its energy flow.
 When unobserved, this multidimensional resonance interacts with its surroundings, producing interference patterns and diffraction.
 - **Particle Behavior:** Upon observation, the resonance collapses into a localized energy state, appearing as a photon.
 This collapse is a stabilization of the oscillation, akin to pinning a vibrating string at a specific point.
+This can be compared to a 2-dimensional photograph of 3-dimensional space.
+Recording the moment as a photo, even though it was a 3-dimensional moment, collapses when recorded as a 2-dimensional photograph.

 This reinterpretation resolves the paradox of duality by framing both behaviors as projections of the same underlying hyperdimensional motion.